reasonml/reasonml.github.io/src/pages/guide/editor-tools/global-installation.md

 #### Editor Error Message: Unbound Module `Js`, Etc.

+Make sure you've built your project at least once; the diagnosis doesn't pick up until after that.
+The build command varies by project, but is frequently `npm run build` (which usually calls `bsb -make-world` under the hood).

 If you're on Visual Studio Code, make sure you open the editor at the project's root (where `package.json` and `bsconfig.json` are).
 You can do so, for example, by invoking `code .` in the terminal at the root.